 Nvidia’s GTX 1060, launched in a Blaise of glory almost two years ago now, knocking the RX 480 off its performance perch and giving a swift shoeing to the ageing GTX 980 on the way past.
-And it’s still one of our favourite mainstream cards this long down the line, but the mining GPU crisis has made it a frustratingly expensive one.
+And it’s still one of our favourite mainstream cards even this long down the line, but with AMD’s RX 580 just outperforming it overall, and the new RX 590 improving on that lead, if only slightly, it’s a tough card to recommend these days.

 The Nvidia GTX 1060 was the first mainstream Pascal-powered card to come out of the GeForce stable, and featured a different GPU to the GTX 1080 and 1070, though still sported all the architectural goodness which made those cards such desirable pixel pushers.

 Nvidia delivered gaming performance on par with last generation’s GTX 980 and, arriving at a $249 (£239) price point, the GTX 1060 was almost the mainstream card of our dreams.
-Though if you can get one for anywhere near that initial launch price then buy two.
-Or ten, then sell them on for a huge profit.
+But it’s been going toe-to-toe with AMD’s top Polaris cards over the last couple of years, and the Radeon team might have just delivered the knock-out blow.

 Nvidia GTX 1060 specs

-Nvidia’s GTX 1060 was the green team’s response to the Polaris mainstream assault, aiming to make trouble for the AMD RX 480 by clawing back the mainstream audience using the twin pillars of higher performance and lower power.
+The Nvidia GTX 1060 was the GeForce response to the Polaris mainstream assault, aiming to make trouble for the AMD RX 480, and subsequently RX 580, by clawing back the mainstream audience using the twin pillars of higher performance and lower power.

-The headline specs see the GP106 GPU in the GTX 1060 delivering half the CUDA cores of the GTX 1080 on the same 16nm FinFET production process, with all the performance and efficiency enhancements that smaller lithography creates.
+The headline specs sees the GP106 GPU in the GTX 1060 delivering half the CUDA cores of the GTX 1080 on the same 16nm FinFET production process, with all the performance and efficiency enhancements that lithography offers.
 And that extra efficiency means this speedy little graphics card is still capable of producing the gaming goods with a TDP of just 120W.

-That means it’s easy to ignore them and just buy the partner cards instead where even the stock-clocked variants are liable to have better cooling.
-We also tested the seriously overclocked, and overclockable, MSI GTX 1060 Gaming X 6G.
-It’s a great platform for the overclockers looking to push their GPU further, but again is rather pricey compared with the stock-clocked cards.
+In terms of the 6GB pricing you can pick one up for as little as $250 (£220), though that does put it more expensive than the RX 580 in 8GB trim.
+We have also tested the seriously overclocked, and overclockable, MSI GTX 1060 Gaming X 6G.
+It’s a great platform for the overclockers looking to push their GPU further, but is rather pricey compared with the stock-clocked cards.

 Where there is a big disparity though is in the energy efficiency of the two GPU architectures.
 The Nvidia chip draws much less juice than the AMD cards, most especially if you look at the performance of a heavily overclocked RX 580.
 At full speed the GTX 1060 is almost 100W lighter at the plug than the STRIX version of Asus’ RX 580 card.